 Generally speaking, a mobile website should be considered your first step in developing a mobile web presence, whereas an app is useful for developing an application for a very specific purpose that cannot be effectively accomplished via a web browser.

 Advantages of a Mobile Website vs. Native Apps

-If your goals are primarily related to marketing or public communications, a mobile website is almost always going to make sense as a practical first step in your mobile outreach strategy.
+If your goals are primarily related to marketing or public communications, a mobile/responsive website is almost always going to make sense as a practical first step in your mobile outreach strategy.
 This is because a mobile website has a number of inherent advantages over apps, including broader accessibility, compatibility and cost-effectiveness.

 Immediacy – Mobile Websites Are Instantly Available

 A mobile website is instantly accessible to users via a browser across a range of devices (iPhone, Android, BlackBerry, etc).
 Apps on the other hand require the user to first download and install the app from an app marketplace before the content or application can be viewed - a significant barrier between initial engagement and action/conversion.

 Compatibility – Mobile Websites are Compatible Across Devices

 A single mobile website can reach users across many different types of mobile devices, whereas native apps require a separate version to be developed for each type of device.
 Furthermore, mobile website URLs are easily integrated within other mobile technologies such as SMS, QR Codes and near field communication (NFC).

 Upgradability – Mobile Websites Can Be Updated Instantly